Skip to Content

 Tansy

-Not only with the smell of tansy repel most flies, it will give you clusters of pretty yellow flowers to brighten up your home.
-Unlike most of these aromatic plants, it’s the flowers that produce the scent rather than the leaves.
-So you do need to care for your plant well enough that it will bloom indoors for you.
+Unlike most of these aromatic plants, it’s the flowers that produce the scent rather than the leaves—which means you do need to care for your plant well enough that it blooms indoors.

-Tansy is also different that it is not a culinary herb whatsoever.
+Tansy is also different in that it’s not a culinary herb whatsoever.
 In fact, it can be irritating to the skin and should not be kept if you have kids or pets that might have access to it.

 3 – Mint

 Mint can grow quite large, so you’ll need a good sized pot and lots of space with at least 4 hours of bright sun or even indirect lighting.
-The best situation would be sunny in the morning and then lower light for the rest of the day.
+The best situation would be to keep it sunny in the morning and then lower the light for the rest of the day.

-Water enough so that it doesn’t dry right out, usually just when the surface of the soil is dry to the touch.
-Soil should be loose and drain excess water quickly.
+Water enough so that it doesn’t dry right out either; usually just when the surface of the soil is dry to the touch.
+Soil should be loose and drain excess water quickly too.

-Keep your plant pruned (use excess leaves in tea or cooking!), or it will outgrow its container very quickly.
+Keep your plant pruned (use excess leaves in tea or cooking!), or it’ll outgrow its container quite quickly.
 You’ll still probably have to split and repot occasionally.
-When choosing a variety of mint for a houseplant, select one with the strongest scent you can.
-Spearmint is a good choice.

 4 – Sweet Woodruff